4 Easy Ways To Fix Your Frozen MacBook

 Reason Behind My Frozen MacBook

-Before we fix your frozen MacBook, understand that frozen screen happens in different variants like you can move your cursor, but nothing clicks or full freeze where you can not move anything with your mouse or keyboard.
+Before we fix your frozen MacBook, understand that a frozen screen happens in different variants, like you can move your cursor, but nothing clicks or full freeze where you can not move anything with your mouse or keyboard.

 In addition, the MacBook freeze due to several reasons, like: